 Making financial blunders after age 50 can have very costly consequences.
 If you’re over 50, it’s time to reassess and make sure that your financial plan is in order.
 If you wait until later, you may make serious mistakes that will threaten your future financial security.
-AARP’s recent article entitled “10 Retirement Planning Mistakes People Make at 50” gives us 10 errors that 50-year-olds make that may have serious consequences in the future:
+AARP’s article entitled “10 Retirement Planning Mistakes People Make at 50” gives us 10 errors that may have serious consequences in the future:

 - Expecting to work past retirement age.
 Data from the Employee Benefits Research Institute (EBRI) show that 48% of people retire sooner than planned, often due to layoffs, health issues or family matters.
 If you lose your job in your 60s, it may be incredibly tough to find a new one, especially with the same pay and benefits.
 Plan for an earlier retirement date, and if you work well into your 60s, it should be because you want to, and not because you must.